cyrusbehr/tensorrt-cpp-api/README.md

 # TensorRT C++ Tutorial
 This project demonstrates how to use the TensorRT C++ API for high performance GPU inference on image data.
 It covers how to do the following:
-- How to install TensorRT 8 on Ubuntu 20.04
+- How to install TensorRT 8 on Ubuntu 20.04.
-- How to generate a TRT engine file optimized for your GPU
+- How to generate a TRT engine file optimized for your GPU.
-- How to specify a simple optimization profile
+- How to specify a simple optimization profile.
 - How to read / write data from / into GPU memory and work with GPU images.
 - How to use cuda stream to run async inference and later synchronize.
 - How to work with models with static and dynamic batch sizes.
-- **New:** Supports models with multiple output tensors (and even works with batching!).
+- **New:** Supports models with multiple output tensors (and even works with batching).
 - **New:** Supports models with multiple inputs.
 - **New:** New [video walkthrough](https://youtu.be/Z0n5aLmcRHQ) where I explain every line of code.
 - The code can be used as a base for many models, including [Insightface](https://github.com/deepinsight/insightface) [ArcFace](https://github.com/onnx/models/tree/main/vision/body_analysis/arcface), [YoloV7](https://github.com/WongKinYiu/yolov7), [SCRFD](https://insightface.ai/scrfd) face detection, and many other single / multiple input - single / multiple output models.
 You will just need to implement the appropriate post-processing code.